 The Naval War College offers several special programs that provide resident students opportunities to conduct advanced research at the College.
 These programs provide enhanced educational experiences for select students; encourage innovative and critical thinking; contribute to the professional military and national security literature; support high-level military decision making; and have practical value in the area of building trust and confidence and leadership.
 The Special Research Programs fall into two general categories: Advanced Research Groups and Individual Research Projects.

-Advanced Research Program (ARP) Groups
+Advanced Research Program (ARP)

-Four Advanced Research Groups within the Center for Naval Warfare Studies with oversight from the Dean of Academics provide an opportunity for a small group of specially selected students to pursue collaborative research projects on operational and strategic issues of current interest to the senior leadership of the Navy and the Department of Defense.
-The primary focus of each of the Advanced Research Groups is:
+The Center for Naval Warfare Studies offers four Advanced Research Programs within with oversight from the Dean of Academics that provide an opportunity for a small group of specially selected students to pursue collaborative research projects on operational and strategic issues of current interest to senior leadership of the Navy and the Department of Defense.